 With both natural and synthetic antibiotics, an important strategy to prevent, or at least delay, the emergence of resistance is combination therapy.
 When several drugs are combined that each alone are able to kill the pathogen, and each of which addresses a different target, the pathogen would have to simultaneously modify all targets in order to survive.
 With increasing number of agents simultaneously applied, this rapidly becomes unlikely.69

 Gene transfer mechanisms in bacteria

 Resistance genes are often carried by transposons, which are mobile genetic elements that can “hop” between different carrier molecules.
 Given the right selection conditions, multiple resistance transposons may wind up on a single plasmid molecule.
-Such a plasmid will then cause resistance to several unrelated antibiotics to spread all at once, even if only one of them is actually used in a clinical setting.
+Such a plasmid will then confer resistance to several unrelated antibiotics all at once, and the use of any single one of these drugs will cause this multiple resistance to spread further.
 The first such multiresistance plasmids were observed in the late 1950s, only about ten years after the start of the antibiotic era.

 Antibiotics and the bacterial cell wall

 In contrast to human cells, which are simply delimited by their cytoplasmic membranes, most bacteria have cell walls that consist of one or more protective layers stacked on top of their cytoplasmic membranes.
 While these cell walls may protect the bacteria from antibiotics, they also provide targets for chemotherapy.
 Note that some bacteria—mycoplasmas, and the vegetative forms of rickettsias and chlamydias—have no cell wall at all and therefore are not susceptible to the agents discussed in this section.